codeGROOVE-dev/bdcache/README.md

 - **Memory**: freelru and otter use less memory per entry (73 bytes/item overhead vs 15 for otter)
 - **Specific workloads**: clock +0.07% on ibm-docker, theine +0.34% on zipf

-Much of the credit for high throughput goes to [puzpuzpuz/xsync](https://github.com/puzpuzpuz/xsync).
-While highly sharded maps and flightGroups performed well, you can't beat xsync's lock-free data structures.
+Much of the credit for high throughput goes to [puzpuzpuz/xsync](https://github.com/puzpuzpuz/xsync) and its lock-free data structures.

 Run `make benchmark` for full results, or see [benchmarks/gocachemark_results.md](benchmarks/gocachemark_results.md).